-Charles Djou is a former U.S. congressman and one of Hawaii’s most prominent Republicans.
+Charles Djou is a former U.S. congressman and until March 2018 was one of Hawaii’s most prominent Republicans.

 He is a former Hawaii Republican Party vice chair and a former state legislator.
 He served for eight years on the Honolulu City Council.